Do Go On - 319 - Vincent Gigante, The Oddfather

 I ain't saying nothing.

-And the last thing we'd like to do is shout out to a few people
+And the last thing we like to do is shout out to a few people who've been on the shoutout level or above for three straight years.

-They've been welcomed into the Triptych Club.
+They've been welcomed into the Triptitch Club.

 This is a club that is exclusive to people who have done the thing I just said.